hopsoft/rails_standards/README.md

-Meaningful projects warrant the creation of __domain objects__, which can usually be grouped into categories like: policies, presenters, services, etc...
+Meaningful projects warrant the creation of __domain objects__, which can usually be grouped into categories like:

+- policies
+- presenters
+- services
+- etc...

 Domain objects should be treated as first class citizens of your Rails application.
 As such they should live under `app/DOMAIN`.
-For example, `app/policies`, `app/presenters`, etc...
+For example:

+- `app/policies`
+- `app/presenters`
+- etc...

 Always apply Rails-like standards to domain object names.
 For example, `app/presenters/user_presenter.rb`